minprog/cs50x-1718-1819/support/05 BS Tree/BS-Tree.md

 - `left`, a pointer that points to the left child of this node.
 - `right`, a pointer that points to the right child of this node.

 Note that a node does *not* always have a left or right child.
 If the node for instance does not have a left child, the `left` pointer should be set to `NULL`.
 The same goes for the right child.
-If the node doesn’t have any children at all, both pointers should be set to `NULL` and we call such a node, a *leaf*.
+If the node doesn't have any children at all, both pointers should be set to `NULL` and we call such a node, a *leaf*.

 ### provided functions

-To get you started we’ve already implemented a couple of functions for you:
+To get you started we've already implemented a couple of functions for you:

     /* Declaration of provided functions */